nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `addpolicy n/full life e/2021-12-12 p/10000 c/10 cl/1 t/Aviva` Adds a policy titled full life, coverage till 2021-12-12, lump sum payment of $100, commission of 10%, tagged Aviva, belonging to client with index 1.
 * `addpolicy n/critical illness p/30000 12 120 c/10 12 cl/2` Adds a policy titled critical illness, monthly payments of $3000, 120 total payments, commission of 10% on 12 payments, belonging to client with index 2.

 ### Deleting A Policy : `deletepolicy`

 Deletes a policy from the policy list.

 Format: `deletepolicy INDEX`

+### Sorting a Policy: `sortpolicy`

+Sorts the policy list alphabetically by the order specified.

+Format: `sortpolicy SORTER`

+These are the current sorts implemented:
+* `titleasc`: Sorts the clients in ascending order based on the saved title
+* `titledsc`: Sorts the clients in descending order based on the saved title
+* `priceasc`: Sorts the clients in ascending order based on the saved payment
+* `pricedsc`: Sorts the clients in descending order based on the saved payment
+* `commasc`: Sorts the clients in ascending order based on the saved commission
+* `commdsc`: Sorts the clients in descending order based on the saved commission
+* `dateasc`: Sorts the clients in ascending order based on the saved expiry date
+* `datedsc`: Sorts the clients in descending order based on the saved expiry date

 ### Listing All Policies : `listpolicy`